Salem, Massachusetts Deportation Lawyers

 Avoiding Deportation from Salem Massachusetts

-Most people are deported or removed after an arrest for an unrelated criminal charge.
+Most persons are deported or removed after an arrest for an unrelated criminal charge.
 Being in the United States without authorization can also be sufficient for deportation or removal.
-If you have been arrested or face deportation under other circumstances from Salem MA, it would be wise to educate yourself about your rights.
+If you have been arrested or face deportation under other circumstances from Salem MA, it would be recommended to educate yourself about your rights.

 Legal Immigrants May Get Deported from Salem MA

-Some crimes carry deportation or removal as a possible punishment, even for people legally in Salem, MA.
+Some crimes carry deportation or removal as a possible punishment, even for persons legally in Salem, MA.

 Violent felonies and most criminal drug charges can result in deportation or removal.
 In addition, there are some minor crimes that can lead to deportation removal, such as fraud or theft, because these crimes indicate moral turpitude.
 However, all is not lost if you have been deported or removed from the United States.
 In many instances, deportation or removal is contestable.